Puppy Care & Transition Guide

 Watch heat and overexertion

 Frenchies can overheat quickly.
-Keep play short and indoors during hot weather, and always provide water.
+Keep play short and indoors during hot weather.

 - Short walks only (age-appropriate)